 In review, The South China Morning Post publishes stories with emotionally loaded headlines such as this “Chinese companies moving to Vietnam keep quiet on trade war to avoid wrath of authorities and staff.”
 This article does not report favorably on China, as evidenced by this quote from the article “Chinese state media may have launched a fierce propaganda campaign, placing the blame for the trade war squarely at the feet of the US government.”

 When reporting U.S. news, they use minimally loaded language in their headlines such as “Donald Trump warns China to reach a trade deal now, or face a ‘far worse’ one if I get re-elected.”
 Again, when it comes to sourcing, they use quotes or source to themselves, rather than providing hyperlinks.
 They also write pro-China articles such as “Chinese President Xi Jinping warns of disaster if one civilisation imposes its will on another.”
-Editorials tend be be pro- business such as this “Beijing could not give in to all US demands at recent talks out of concern for national dignity and matters of principle, so G20 may be last chance for the two leaders to meet ahead of an even more ferocious trade war.”
+Editorials tend to be pro-business such as this “Beijing could not give in to all US demands at recent talks out of concern for national dignity and matters of principle, so G20 may be last chance for the two leaders to meet ahead of an even more ferocious trade war.”
 They also have a content partnership with Politico.

 Although SCMP has been accused of promoting China, we find evidence that they cover both sides by being critical of China as well as praising them.

 Overall, we rate The South China Morning Post Left-Center biased based on editorial positions that moderately favor the left and Mixed for factual reporting due to poor sourcing.
 (M. Huitsing 8/4/2017) Updated (07/26/2022)